 Quantum annealing comes with its own set of challenges, particularly in terms of complexity and scalability.

-Building reliable, scalable quantum systems that can outperform classical computers on practical problems, often termed "quantum supremacy", is a considerable ongoing research area.
+Building reliable, scalable quantum hardware that can outperform classical computers on practical problems, often termed "quantum supremacy", is a considerable ongoing research area.
 However, the potential gains in computational power make these challenges worthwhile to overcome.

 In terms of industry impact, this quantum strategy promises to reshape numerous fields.
 From speeding up drug discovery in healthcare to improving supply chain efficiency in logistics, the possible applications are vast.
 For instance, financial institutions can benefit significantly from quantum annealing's prowess in portfolio optimization, where traditional methods can falter due to the complexity involved.
 Similarly, the logistics sector could see considerable improvements in route optimization, where handling numerous variables quickly can be critical for efficiency.

-For a tangible glimpse into quantum annealing's potential, consider its application in finance
+For a tangible glimpse into quantum annealing's potential, consider its application in finance.

 Portfolio optimization, a task involving the selection of the most profitable investment portfolio from a vast array of choices, can be computationally intense for classical computers.
 Quantum annealing, however, can navigate this complex landscape far more efficiently, enabling faster, more precise decision-making and potentially leading to more profitable investment strategies.